Are you looking to get a job in tech and you want tips on getting your foot in the door?

-Well, good news!
-Here at Zero To Mastery, we specialize in helping people get hired in high-end tech jobs asap, with students being hired by Facebook, Google, Amazon, Tesla, and others - even if they didn’t know a line of code before they found us!
+Here at Zero To Mastery, we specialize in helping people get hired in high-end tech jobs asap, with students being hired at Meta, Google, Amazon, Tesla, NVIDIA and others, even if they didn’t know a line of code before they found us!

 Why listen to me?

-Hi, my name is Yihua Zhang, I'm a Senior Software Developer, and one of the instructors here at ZTM.
+Hi, my name is Yihua Zhang, I'm a Senior Software Developer, who has interviewed (and sat multiple tech interviews), and I'm one of the instructors here at ZTM.

-Part 1: Senior Developer AMA on getting a job in tech
+AMA #1.
+Senior Developers advice on getting a job in tech

 Alternatively, if you don’t have time to watch these videos right now, I’ve added the answers to the most common questions below and added a few extra things that were not covered on the call.